 If you would like to improve your advocacy and research skills, gain a little more confidence or just compete for fun, then the MARS society is here to help.
-We hold competitive leagues for both Mooting and Mock Trails (all of which are being held online this year due to you know what) which aim to prepare our members for external competitions and the wider world.
+We hold competitive leagues for both Mooting and Mock Trials which aim to prepare our members for external competitions and the wider world.

-For Mooting, members will be divided into firms of 3 or 4 and will be tasked with researching and advocating for a number of scenarios that correspond with your module content.
+For Mooting, members will be divided into teams and will be tasked with researching and advocating for a number of scenarios that correspond with your module content.
 This means that even if you don't see yourself as a mooter, there may be a role for you in researching or drafting for your assigned firm.

 For Mock Trials, the events tend to be more individual with events like Conferencing and Bail applications being held in the coming months.
 These competitions handle the more practical areas of practice, with Bail applications more frequently being used at Pupillage interviews.